Q:

 1. Milk's basic chemical composition

-Milk is a complex mixture of water, protein, fat, lactose, vitamins and minerals.
-Among them, protein and fat are the two most abundant components in milk, accounting for 34% and 50% of the dry weight respectively.
-Lactose, the main carbohydrate in milk, is about 4.8 percent.
-The content of vitamins and minerals is relatively low, but the variety is rich, including vitamin A, vitamin D, calcium, phosphorus and so on.
+Milk is a complex mixture of aquatic environments, protein, fat, lactose, vitamins and minerals.
+And Among them, protein and fat are the two most abundant components in milk, accounting to 34% and 50% of the dry weight respectively.
+Lactose, the main carbohydrate in milk, is about

-2. Protein: milk core nutrients
+2. But Protein: milk core nutrients

-3. Fat: milk's second largest nutrient
+3. According to research Fat: milk'second largest nutrient

 4. Lactose: milk carbohydrates

-Lactose is the only carbohydrate in milk, accounting for about 4.8 percent of the dry weight of milk.
-Lactose not only provides energy for the human body, but also has the functions of regulating intestinal flora and promoting calcium absorption.
-Lactose is widely used in the food industry in the processing of dairy products, such as ice cream, yogurt and cheese.
-It should be noted that some people cannot fully digest lactose due to lactase deficiency, which may lead to lactose intolerance.
+4. 8 percent of the dry weight of milk.
+Lactose not only provides energy to the people body, however also has the functions of regulating intestinal flora and promoting calcium absorption.
+Lactose is broadly applied in the food sector in the processing of dairy items, such as ice cream, yogurt and cheese.
+It should be noted that some people is able tonot fully digest lactose due to lactase deficiency, which might lead to lactose intolerance.
+In particular

 5. Vitamins and Minerals: Milk's Nutritional Support

-Milk is rich in vitamins and minerals, especially calcium, phosphorus, potassium, magnesium and vitamin D. Calcium is the most important mineral in milk, accounting for about 1.2 of the dry weight of milk, and is an important component of human bone and tooth development.
+1. 2 of the dry weight of milk, and is an crucial component of people bone and tooth research.
 Vitamin D helps calcium absorption and promotes bone health.
-Vitamin A and vitamin B12 in milk play an important role in vision protection and nervous system function.
+First Vitamin A and vitamin B12 in milk play an crucial role in vision protection and nervous system function.
+But

-6. Milk in the chemical industry
+6. Milk in the chemical sector

 Get a Free Quote